altair823/make_minutes_of_meeting/README.md

 }
 ```

+This json file will set the default values for metadata:
+- The author of the document will be "John Doe"
+- The extension of the document will be ".txt"
+- The header of the document will be "--------header--------"
+- The footer of the document will be "--------footer--------"

 As a result of the above configuration, the following bash command will create a file with the following content:

 ```bash